MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/report-builder-functions-last-function.md

  (**Variant** or **Binary**) The expression on which to perform the aggregation, for example, `=Fields!Fieldname.Value`.

  *scope*
  (**String**) (Optional) The name of a dataset, data region, or group that contains the report items to which to apply the function.
-If *scope* is not specified, the current scope is used.
+If *scope* isn't specified, the current scope is used.

 ## Return Type
  Determined by the type of expression.